 Vancouver Whitecaps FC

+The defender was purchased by Vancouver Whitecaps FC from Saprissa in a transaction that was announced on August 8th, 2014.
+In the middle of their 2014 MLS season, Waston was added to the first team.
 Waston headed in a corner kick from Pedro Morales on October 25, 2014, for the lone goal in the Whitecaps’ last match of the regular season, propelling them to the playoffs for the second time in their four years in MLS.

 Waston was nominated for MLS Player of the Month for October for his contribution to the Whitecaps’ season after joining the team.
 On May 26, 2018, Waston took the field for the Whitecaps against San Jose in his 100th MLS game.